White Gold vs Yellow Gold: Which Is Better?

 To compare, let’s explore the maintenance needs of each gold type:

 • Plating – ome makers plate white gold in rhodium for extra strength and shine.
 This silvery metal is resistant to oxidation and erosion, enhancing the “cool” tones of white gold.4 While rhodium plating blocks nickel allergies and scratches, it also requires replating every year (which can be costly).
-No yellow gold has rhodium plating since it dulls the yellow color.
+No yellow gold has rhodium gold plating since it dulls the yellow color.

 • Resizing – The softness of yellow gold can actually work in your favor.
 If you need to resize a ring, yellow gold easily adapts to a new size.
 White gold’s harder structure could make resizing difficult.